pedro-curto/Resumos-ESof/resumos.md

 - Assertion part

 #### Test Doubles
-Any kind of pretend object used in place of a real object for testing purposes (dummies, fake objects, stubs, spies, mocks)
+Any kind of pretend object used in place of a real object for testing purposes.

+Dummy objects
+: Passed around but never actually used (fill parameter lists)

+Fake objects
+: Working implementations but unsuitable for production (e.g. in-memory database)

+Stubs
+: Canned answers to calls made during the test, usually not responding to anything outside what's programmed in for the test

+Spies
+: Stubs that also record some information based on how they were called

+Mocks
+: Pre-programmed objects with expectations which form a specification of the calls they are expected to receive

 Advantages:
 - Isolate units
 - Reduce dependencies between teams